kubernetes-sigs/prometheus-adapter/docs/config.md

   group-resource, plus the label for namespace, if the group-resource is namespaced.
 - `GroupBy`: a comma-separated list of labels to group by.
-Currently, this contains the group-resoure label used in `LabelMarchers`.
+Currently, this contains the group-resource label used in `LabelMatchers`.

 For instance, suppose we had a series `http_requests_total` (exposed as `http_requests_per_second` in the API) with labels `service`, `pod`,